Onto-Med/top-backend/README.md

 ## License

-The code in this repository and the package `care.smith.top:top-backend` are licensed under [GPL-3.0](LICENSE).
+The code in this repository and the package `care.smith.top:top-backend` are licensed under [MIT](LICENSE).